Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Problem Setup

-Hence each continuous token $\z_t$ is a linear combination of the vocabulary embeddings.
-At the final step $t = m$, the model samples a discrete token $\z_m \in \{\eb_1,\dots,\eb_v\}$ from its policy distribution $\Lm_\theta\left(\cdot \mid \z_{<m},\,\X\right) = \alb_m$.
-Finally, we note that we assume that the answer depends only on the final discrete token $\z_m$ merely for simplicity; the same framework naturally extends to decoding multiple final discrete tokens after continuous ones.
-We refer to this decoding strategy as \textbf{base CoT2} and observe that it results in a deterministic reasoning chain because the continuous tokens are precisely determined by the softmax map.
+At the final step $t = m$, the model samples a discrete token $\z_m \in \{\eb_1,\dots,\eb_v\}$ from policy distribution $\Lm_\theta\left(\cdot \mid \z_{<m},\,\X\right) = \alb_m$.
+We note that we assume that the answer depends only on the final discrete token $\z_m$ merely for simplicity; the same framework naturally extends to decoding multiple final discrete tokens after continuous ones.
+We refer to this decoding strategy as \textbf{base CoT2} and observe that it results in a deterministic reasoning chain because the continuous tokens are precisely determined by the softmax map (see Remark~\ref{rem:base-cot2-scalability} in \Cref{app:imp-details} for a brief discussion of its scalability).
 In Section \ref{sec:RL}, we will introduce stochastic alternatives, such as \textbf{CoT2-MTS}, to facilitate generative reasoning.